franbonafina/core/README.md

-# core
+# ```Add it as DEPENDENCY to your maven POM.XML```
+## CORE : GENERIC DAO, SERVICES AND CONTROLLERS BEANS
-Abstract classes that provide a core of functionality in Java, that it's worth in every maven web project .
+##### A SKELETOR MVC STRUCTURE : Abstract classes that provide a core of functionality in Java, that it's worth in every maven web project .
 Requirements :
 - Java 1.6 or higher
 - Maven 2.1 or higher

-### Add it as DEPENDENCY to your maven POM.XML